lordexpo2/lordexpo2.github.io/index.md

 title: Welcome
 ---

-# Welcome to my Github website
+# Welcome to my GitHub website
 ## About me
 I'm a student at Johns Hopkins University.
 I'm currently a Molecular and Cellular Biology major, but I have a big interest in Biophysics and Computer Science.